 It depends.
 As a general rule, if I’m using the gritty mix I water my indoor plants every 3-4 days in a pot that has a drainage hole.
 There isn’t a lot of humidity inside my house so I find my plants dry out pretty quickly.
 The thing is, your location plays a big role in how much you have to water.
 Debra Lee Baldwin has plants that she hasn’t watered for months and they still keep growing.
 She is also in southern California which is pretty humid.
 Since the succulents have access to water in the air, this humidity prevents them from losing water as quickly, so keep that in mind.
 Also, a plant with thicker leaves like a Pachyveria is going to need more water than a succulent with thin leaves like Aeonium Zwartkop.

-You kind of have to experiment and see what works for you.
-When dealing with full sized plants it’s probably good to err on the side of underwatering since too much water tends to kill succulents more quickly than too little.
+You have to experiment and see what works for you.
+When dealing with full sized plants it’s good to err on the side of underwatering since too much water tends to kill succulents more quickly than too little.
 Succulents need a short drought in order to encourage new roots to grow.
 That said, if the roots aren’t getting enough water they’ll dry up and stop growing.
-If they are too wet they’ll rot and stop growing.
+If they are too wet they’ll rot and die.
 You really just have to experiment and see what sort of schedule seems to work.